 This website may allow users to communicate with each other using discussion forums, blogs, wikis, and other Web 2.0 methods of posting and sharing information.

-AFPM does not claim ownership of any information or material a user provides to AFPM or posts, uploads, input, submits, or transmits to this website ("Submission").
+AFPM does not claim ownership of any information or material including names, images, likenesses a user provides to AFPM or posts, uploads, input, submits, or transmits to this website or to websites used to host AFPM virtual webinars and events ("Submission").
 You agree that you will not make any Submission that is, in whole or in part, libelous; scandalous; inflammatory; discriminatory; defamatory; false; threatening; vulgar; obscene; pornographic; profane; abusive; harassing; invasive of another's privacy; hateful or bashing; aimed at gender, race, color, sexual orientation, national origin, religious views, or disability; in violation of local, state, national, or international law; or that infringes on, or violates, any right of any party.
 Additionally, you agree that you will not: make any Submission that is an advertisement or solicitation of business; disrupt the normal flow of dialogue or make a Submission unrelated to the topic being discussed (unless it is clear the discussion is free-form); post a chain letter or pyramid scheme; impersonate another person; distribute viruses or other harmful computer code; harvest or otherwise collects information about others, including email addresses, without their consent; post the same note more than once or "spamming"; or engage in any other conduct that restricts or inhibits any other person from using or enjoying the website, or which, in the judgment of AFPM, exposes AFPM or any of its licensors, partners, or customers to any liability or detriment of any type.